neil-ca-moore/neil-ca-moore.github.io/_drafts/2015-06-10-objects-and-pointers-2.markdown

 Hand rolled value semantics with polymorphism
 =============================================

-Lets make a type for a type using value semantics that can take anything with a Print() method:
+Lets make a type with value semantics that can take anything with a Print() method:

 {% highlight c++ linenos %}
 {% include_relative wrapper.hpp %}
 {% endhighlight %}

-This is great.
-In the code example at the bottom there is no pointers or inheritance, yet we are able to make heterogeneous containers of objects each with their own behaviour.
-We get value semantics too.
+There is no such thing as a free lunch though.
+Polymorphism is still achieved using a pointer, but it is hidden away so that it doesn't contaminate client code.

+We get value semantics.
+There is no inheritance in the printable objects.
+We can also make heterogeneous containers.

 boost type_erasure
 ==================